Homemade Gummy Snacks are so simple to make you’ll wonder why you haven’t made them yet!

 - Do not use pineapple, mango or papaya juice unless you have boiled it first.
 These fruits all contain bromelain, an enzyme that denatures the gelatin protein.
 It won’t set.

 - When you’re heating the juice, heat until very warm but not boiling.
-If the liquid is too hot, it will also denature the gelatin protein and your gummies won’t set.
+If the liquid is too hot, it could denature the gelatin protein and your gummies may not set.

 I made this batch with beet juice to get that super dark red color!

 You can also get creative as time goes on and add pureed fruit.
 Experiment to see which combinations you like.

 This simple Homemade Gummy Snacks Recipe is an easy and fun way to sneak more gut-healing gelatin in to your routine!
 Use 100% fruit juice for best results.
 Learn how in this post.

 - 1 cup beet juice 100% juice, no sugar added

 - Silicone candy molds or an 8″ x 8″ glass baking dish